 S&P 500 includes 500 leading companies in leading industries of the U.S. economy and is a proxy for the total stock market.
 Bloomberg Barclays Aggregate Bond Index is comprised of government securities, mortgage-backed securities, asset-backed securities and corporate securities with maturities of one year or more to simulate the universe of bonds in the market.
-S&P 500 BBgBarc Agg 50-50 is a blended benchmark made up of 50% S&P 500 TR and 50% Bloomberg Barclays Aggregate Bond Index and uses indexes to represent a stock/bond allocation that a conservative or moderate investor might have.
-Up Capture Ratio measures the portfolio's compound return when the benchmark was down divided by the benchmark's compound return when the benchmark was up.
+S&P 500 BBgBarc Agg 50-50 is a blended benchmark made up of 50% S&P 500 TR and 50% Barclays Capital Aggregate Bond Index and uses indexes to represent a stock/bond allocation that a conservative or moderate investor might have.
+Up Capture Ratio measures the portfolio's compound return when the benchmark was up divided by the benchmark's compound return when the benchmark was up.
 Down Capture Ratio measures the portfolio's compound return when the benchmark was down divided by the benchmark's compound return when the benchmark was down.
 Up/Down Capture Ratio Converted to Total Return: If the funds total return is the same amount as the benchmark, the upside capture ratio is 100%.
 If the funds return is 8% when the benchmark is up 10%, the Upside Capture Ratio is 80%.
 If the funds return is 8% when the benchmark return is negative 10%, the Down Capture ratio is negative -80%.
 Cumulative Return is the total gain, expressed as a percentage of the initial value.
-Standard Deviation measures the degree of variation of returns around the average return, the higher the volatility, the higher the standard deviation.
-Sharpe Ratio is a risk-adjusted performance measure (the incremental average return over the risk-free rate - represented as 3% - divided by risk is defined by standard deviation.
+Standard Deviation measures the degree of variation of returns around the average return, the risk-free rate - represented as 3% - divided by risk), where risk is defined by standard deviation.
 A higher Sharpe ratio may indicate higher riskadjusted returns.
 Sortino Ratio is a risk-adjusted performance measure (the incremental average return over the minimum acceptable return represented as 0% - divided by risk), where risk is defined by downside deviation.
-A higher Sortino ratio may indicate higher risk-adjusted returns.
-Correlation
+A higher Sortino ratio may indicate higher riskadjusted returns to the return expected based on the risk level.
+Beta measures a manager's value-added return over a benchmark index.
+Jpha Beta, and Correlation show the